Building A Get-Home Bag

-If you have a get home bag on your person or in your car you can hopefully walk home, or at least have the essentials you need if you have to stay in place if you are directed to.
-You may be thinking, “is it okay to leave this bag in my car?”
+If you have a get-home bag or survival kit on your person or in your car you can hopefully walk home, or at least have the essentials you need if you have to stay in place if you are directed to.
+You may be thinking, “Is it okay to leave this bag in my car?”

 Let’s talk about this.
-This bag will be smaller than your 72-hour bug out bag, but you still may not want to drag it into the office every day if you park the car and walk in to work.
+This bag will be smaller than your 72-hour bug-out bag, but you still may not want to drag it into the office every day if you park the car in a large lot and walk into your work building.
 Here is my 72-hour Kit article complete with printables.

-I would make sure you have another bag filled with things in your office in a drawer or cupboard in case you must stay within your office for an extended period of time, should a disaster hit during work hours.
+I would make sure you have another bag in your office filled with things you can put in a large drawer, closet, or cupboard in case you must stay within your office area for an extended period of time if a disaster hits during work hours.

 Office Emergency Bag

-Hopefully, this will never happen, but just in case, I would stock a few items in your office like the following.
-Please rotate food as needed.
+Hopefully, this will never happen, but just in case, I would stock a few items in your office like the following list below.
+Please rotate food and water as needed.

 - Snacks: like protein bars, trail mix, or jerky